 - Post emergency information in a very conspicuous place, such as on the refrigerator.
 This should include an emergency contact name and number, the name and phone number of your primary physician, a list of your most current medications, and a living will or POLST (Physician Orders for Life-Sustaining Treatment) form, if you have one).
 Place all documents in an envelope that says "open in case of emergency" in big red letters.

 When you need help with spring cleaning

 - Make it a family affair!
 Invite any and all willing family members and friends to deep clean and de-clutter a room.
-They can tag-team it to make it more fun.
 Give them guidance and parameters (dust, vacuum, wash floors, etc.) and then make (or order) a great meal to celebrate a job well done.
-Windows or glass door cleaners get an extra dessert!

-- If you are willing to pay… There is always an organization that will do anything for anyone…for a fee.
-For example, the National Association of Productivity & Organizing prices range from $80 an hour to $1,000 for an entire house.
+- If you have the means and are willing to pay, the National Association of Productivity & Organizing prices range from $80 an hour to $1,000 for an entire house.